dplumeri/AA490_Project/Data_Sets/_Final_Data_Package/_ReadMe.txt

 Step 1.
 Labor Recoding/Cleaning
 	a.
 In the _Final_Data_Package, open the Labor.sas File.
 	b.
-Adjust the Libname line so that it reflects a directory native to your machine.
+Adjust the Libname line so that it reflects a directory native to your machine 	which directs the Library to the Labor Folder within _Final_Data_Package.
 	c.
 Run the code.
 	d.
 In the Step_1 Library, you should now have a file caled Og_labor_and_join and Cross_join_labor_2.
 These are your input and scoring files respectively.
 Step 2.
 Disease Recoding/Cleaning
 	a.
 In the _Final_Data_Package folder, open the Disease.sas File.
 	b.
-Adjust the Libname line so that it reflects a directory native to your machine.
+Adjust the Libname line so that it reflects a directory native to your machine. 	which directs the Library to the Disease Folder within _Final_Data_Package.
 	c.
 Run the code.
 	d.
 In the Step_2 Library, you should now have a file called Disease_historic_join_1 and Disease_future_join_1.
 These are your input and scoring files respectively.